 What is Einkorn Flour?

 Ok, I could really nerd out on this topic and have in the past when friends would be over for dinner.
-I would casually bring up einkorn after they commented on how they enjoyed the dinner.
-Then several moments later, with glazed over eyes, dreaming of when I would stop talking about the flour and its pure genetic makeup, I would notice that I had lost them.
-I would try to be cool and change the conversation casually but the damage was already done.
-It’s a wonder I was able to keep any of my friends!
+I would casually bring up organic einkorn flour after they commented on how they enjoyed the dinner.
+Then, several moments later, with glazed over eyes, dreaming of when I would stop talking about the einkorn berries and their pure genetic makeup, I would notice that I had lost them.
+I would try to be cool and change the conversation casually, but the damage was already done.
+It’s a wonder I have been able to keep any of my friends!
 Since then I have learned to keep it simple.

 So here are the highlights: